 The Tara Building, one of Dublin’s premium coworking spaces in the heart of the city centre, recently announced that its Juniper Private Office space on its top floor will receive a refurbishment and is available from 1st May 2021.
 This beautiful, well appointed and lockable space accommodates six desks and is 20 metres x 20 metres, filled with natural light and views across Dublin city centre skylines.
-We have more detailed information available here and should you like to have a LIVE Virtual Tour, please contact us and we’d be happy to arrange.
+We have more detailed information available here and should you like to have a tour, please contact us and we’d be happy to arrange.

 Below is an extended interview with Jill L’Estange, Founder and Creative Director of L’Estrange Designs who is redesigning and refurbishing the Juniper Private Office Suite.
 We delve deep into how she tackles such a project, what inspires, excites and motivates her.
 As a Member of our Community, it’s fantastic to work closely with Jill and her team as she has a passion for The Tara Building and its reputation as one of Dublin’s OG co-working spaces – oozing in creativity and talent.
 We are certain that L’Estrange Designs has created the optimum design for this premium private office space and we look forward to sharing more, once the refurbishment is complete.